jyoung4242/articles/pathfinding/pathfindingpart2.md

 `f=g+h`

-The gCost of the node is distance cost between the current node and the starting node.
+The gCost of the node is the distance cost between the current node and the starting node.

-the hCost of the node is the 'theoretical' distance from the current node to the ending node.
+The hCost of the node is the 'theoretical' distance from the current node to the ending node.
+This is why we discussed heuristics earlier.
+This value is an estimate of the distance, a best guess.
+This makes guessing for a rectangular tilemap easy, since all tiles are distance 1 from each other in a grid, the method of guessing is just using the tile positions of the two nodes and using Pythagorean theorem to assess the distance.
+If the grid is irregular, some spatial data may need to be injected into the graphs creation to facilitate this heuristic, for example: x/y coordinate locations maybe.

 Thus, the fCost is the sum of these two values.
+While simplistic, this is the value that is leveraged in the algorithm to determine the
+'best' path.

+### Setup Buffers

 After we've looped through all the nodes and costed them appropriately, we will utilize a buffer called openNodes.
-We will push the starting node into this, as its the only node we 'know' about as of yet.
+We will push the starting node into this, as it is the only node we 'know' about as of yet.
 We will use this openNodes buffer for much of the iterations we conduct in this algorithm.

+We will leverage another buffer we will call either 'checked' or 'closed' buffer, and this is where the results of our algorithm will exist, as we process tiles from openNodes into this buffer.

+### Iteration

 Then we get into the repeating part of the algorithm.